Vomiting After Stroke: Understanding Why It Happens & How to Treat It

 stroke patient in hospital bed with IV fluids being treated for cyclic vomiting

+Vomiting after stroke may be serious, as it may indicate the onset of another stroke.
+Furthermore, frequent vomiting can gradually deplete the body of vital fluids and nutrients, resulting in dehydration and/or malnutrition.
 There are various causes of vomiting after stroke, and each requires its own separate treatment.
-This makes a correct diagnosis critical for recovery.
+Therefore, a correct diagnosis is critical for recovery.

 Understanding the Causes of Vomiting After Stroke

 It can be dangerous to self-diagnose and self-treat persistent vomiting because, if the wrong treatment is pursued, it can delay recovery and worsen malnutrition.
-Working with your medical team is crucial.
+Working with a skilled medical team is crucial.

-Here are the possible causes of vomiting after stroke:
+Here are a few possible causes of vomiting after stroke:

 • Cyclic vomiting syndrome.
 This condition is characterized by recurrent episodes of stereotyped vomiting separated by regular symptom-free periods.
-Researchers speculate that cyclic vomiting syndrome occurs from dysfunction between the gut-brain connection.
+Researchers speculate that cyclic vomiting syndrome occurs as a result of dysfunction in the gut-brain connection.

 • Damage to certain areas of the brain after stroke.
-Nausea and vomiting are frequently seen in patients with vertebrobasilar stroke.
-Also, cerebellar stroke patients commonly experience severe vertigo, nausea, and vomiting, along with poor balance.
+Nausea and vomiting are frequently seen in individuals with vertebrobasilar stroke.
+Additionally, cerebellar stroke survivors commonly experience severe vertigo, nausea, and vomiting, along with poor balance.

 • Vestibular disorders.
 When the vestibular system is impacted by stroke, it can cause poor balance, impaired gait, dizziness, nausea, and vomiting.